Best Western Grant Park Hotel

 Ferris Wheel at Navy Pier

 After a major renovation in the early 90s, Navy Pier grew to be the most visited attraction in the city of Chicago.
-The pier is home to shops, restaurants, a concert stage, convention space, a Ferris Wheel, the Chicago Children's Museum, the Chicago Shakespeare Theater, the Amazing Chicago's Funhouse Maze and the Smith Museum of Stained Glass Windows.
+The pier is home to a concert stage, a Ferris Wheel, the Chicago Children's Museum, the Chicago Shakespeare Theater, the Amazing Chicago's Funhouse Maze, and the Smith Museum of Stained Glass Windows.

 Foodies in the vibrant city of Chicago love a fun event centered around food.
 The Taste of Chicago features fun, food, music and entertainment, in historic Grant Park along the Lake Michigan shoreline.
 From the humble beginnings in 1980, the festival has grown in popularity becoming the "world's largest food festival" and the largest festival in Chicago.
 This five-day festival, held each July, definitely doesn't disappoint for the millions of people attending.